 The climb of Ingleborough from Clapham is the most interesting (but not the quickest) route.
 The ascent is full of interest and the descent has fine views over the Forest of Bowland and beyond.

-There are a number of routes up Ingleborough but my favourite by some distance is that from Clapham via Trow Gill and Gaping Gill and finally over Little Ingleborough.
+Ingleborough from Clapham via Trow Gill and Gaping Gill ending on the pleasant ridge from Little Ingleborough is my favourite route up Ingleborough.
 The descent over Newby Moss is straightforward and quick without being steep which is ideal as far as I am concerned.
-There are 3 other well used routes (steep from Chapel le Dale in the North, a track lacking variety and character from Ingleton and long to Horton in Ribbledale) but the Clapham route has the greatest variety and interest.
+There are 3 other well used routes up Ingleborough; steep from Chapel le Dale, a track lacking variety and character from Ingleton and a long slog to Horton in Ribbledale) but the Clapham route has the greatest variety and interest.
 Much of the variety is due to the geology of the mountain.

 The thin layer of millstone grit which caps the summit of Ingleborough gives way at about 1500′ to limestone and as a result something extraordinary happens.
 Streams simply disappear in to the ground reappearing up to a 1000 foot lower down on the harder bedrock of Clapdale.
 Gaping Gill is the finest example of this in the country with the network of caves below the surface world famous.
-Trow Gill on the lower slopes is a narrow gap between the rock formed when melted ice slammed through many 1000s of years past.
-Higher up, the highway from Little Ingleborough to the summit plateau is really enjoyable with far reaching views across the River Lune to the West and Pen y Ghent, many miles away to the East.
+Trow Gill on the lower slopes is a narrow gap between the rock formed when melted ice forced its way down thousands of years ago.
+Higher up, the highway from Little Ingleborough to the summit plateau is really enjoyable with far reaching views across the River Lune to the West and Pen y Ghent, to the East.

-Recommend: The safest and sensible way to make the descent and ascent is to visit the site during May and August bank holidays when 2 of the local potholing clubs set up a winch and pulley system.
-Do have a peak though at any time.
+The safest and only way to make the descent and ascent of Gaping Gill is to visit during May and August bank holidays.
+At that time two of the local potholing clubs (as of 2019) set up a winch and pulley system.
+I enjoy a peak though when passing…but stay well back.